Have You Heard of Restless Genital Syndrome?

 Common symptoms of RGS

-With RGS, patients complain of discomfort in their genital area, often described as a burning sensation, tingling, pain, itching, or throbbing.
-“Often [patients] say that it is difficult to find a word to describe their symptoms,” Dr. Aquino told Medscape.
-Symptoms tend to be worse when patients are sitting or lying down, particularly in the evening, and may be alleviated by standing and walking - very similar to typical RLS symptoms.
+People with RGS experience discomfort in their genital area, often described as a burning sensation, tingling, pain, itching, or throbbing.
+Symptoms tend to be worse when sitting or lying down, particularly in the evening.
+Standing or walking may reduce symptoms, similar to RLS symptoms.3

 What causes RGS?

-An association with Parkinson’s disease (PD) has been suggested.
-In a case report published in JAMA Neurology,4 a woman with PD and disabling genital discomfort was discussed.
-The woman described a sensation of "congestion," itching, and "growing" of pelvic organs, symptoms that were triggered by sitting or lying down.
-She did not experience restlessness in her legs, but her symptoms responded well to the dopamine agonist pramipexole.
+In a case report published in JAMA Neurology, a woman with PD and disabling genital discomfort was discussed.
+The woman described a sensation of congestion, itching, and growing of pelvic organs.
+Her symptoms were triggered by sitting or lying down.
+She did not experience restlessness in her legs, but her symptoms responded well to the dopamine agonist pramipexole.4

-The authors concluded that RGS should be considered a phenotype of RLS, as should restless bladder and restless abdomen.
-They emphasized that a detailed clinical history is essential for this diagnosis and that treatment with dopamine agonists can provide some benefit.5
+The authors concluded that RGS should be considered a type of RLS, as should restless bladder and restless abdomen.
+They emphasized that a detailed clinical history is essential for this diagnosis and that treatment with dopamine agonists can provide some benefit.4,5

 Multiple sclerosis and genital disturbances